PASS Scheme (peer assisted student success)

 Three postgraduate students talking

-The London Met PASS scheme has been introduced to help first year students boost their academic success and feel more integrated as members of their courses and our University community.
+The London Met PASS scheme has been introduced to help undergraduate students in their first year of study boost their academic success and feel more integrated as members of their courses and our University community.

-We are looking for second and third year students currently enrolled on an undergraduate degree to participate as Success Coaches.
+We are looking for students who have successfully completed the first year of their degree to participate as Success Coaches.

 To provide guidance to first year students that can help them to develop for themselves a better understanding of course content and what is required in assessments, good academic skills and effective ways to be successful students.